SeifHossam20/gtaxl-manifests/README.md

 repo sync --force-sync --no-tags --no-clone-bundle -c
 ```

-- Forks of LineageOS repositories may become out-of-date from new changes until I (@K9100ii) get around to updating them again.
+- Forks of LineageOS repositories may become out-of-date from new changes until he (@K9100ii) get around to updating them again.
 Before building, you'll need to go through gtaxl.xml, and, for forks that have remove-project lines with names starting with "LineageOS/", update (rebase) them from upstream repositories.
 For example, for frameworks/base (note the second and third commands only need to be ran once per repository):
 ```
 cd frameworks/base
 git remote add lineage https://github.com/LineageOS/android_frameworks_base